cs480x-21c/03-Experiment/README.md

 ## Visualizations

 Each of the visualizations were generated randomly.
+This was done by generating an array with a random length within a range and then filling that array up with random values.

 ### Bar Chart